bloominstituteoftechnology/Sprint-Challenge-React-Wars/Answers.md

 3. Briefly describe some of the differences between a Class/Stateful component and a Functional/Presentational component.

 Class components allow us to set state and use lifestyle hooks.
 Functional components are just JavaScript functions.

+4. Briefly describe PropTypes and what we use them for when building react applications.
+Prop types are property types that can be validated.
+Examples include arrays, booleans, functions, numbers, and objects.